cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  2.5. ...
 What's new in version 1.4.30
  2.6. ...
 What's new in version 1.4.31
  3. ...
 Limitations and requirements
  3.1. ...
-Scope of this Education, training and awareness software 3.2. ...
-Win32 environment, rights for installation and usage, Java-Runtime 3.3. ...
+Scope of this education, training and awareness software 3.2. ...
+Win32 environment, rights for installation and usage, Java runtime 3.3. ...
 Interactive online help under Windows XP 3.4. ...
 Support for different languages
  3.5. ...
-Restrictions / Features / Hints & Tips
+Restrictions / features / hints & tips
  3.6. ...
 Using certificates and keys created with older CT1 versions
  4. ...
 Installation / de-installation / key usage / operating
  4.1. ...
 Installation